 A premarital agreement doesn't have to be seen as a negative thing.
 Many couples use a prenuptial agreement to ensure that both will be financially secure in the event of a divorce, particularly if one spouse is passing up career opportunities to devote time to the family.
 Simply going through the process of negotiating a prenuptial agreement forces a couple to have the difficult but necessary financial conversations that only get more difficult after marriage.

 Today, prenuptial agreements are losing their reputation as being a device used only by the very wealthy.
 If you have children from another marriage, own or plan to own a small business, or have a retirement account, you could benefit from having a prenuptial agreement.
-Set up a consultation today to see how you might benefit from a prenuptial agreement.

-Read my detailed article about prenuptial agreements in Georgia at divorcenet.com.
+You can also read my detailed article about prenuptial agreements in Georgia at divorcenet.com.